-Workers who have been with the company for more than one year but less than five can make approximately $65K per year on average.
-The largest slice of the Sikorsky Aircraft Corporation workforce (29 percent) has been working for five to nine years and earns, on average, $81K annually.
+Workers who have been with the company for more than one year but less than five can make $70K annually on average.
+When we consider tenure, a substantial portion of employees (33 percent) have been working for five to nine years and make $77K per year on average.

-When it comes to location, the highest average paycheck (approximately $85K per year) can be spotted in West Palm Beach, Fla.; the company's headquarter city of Stratford, Conn. ($84K), Huntsville, Ala. (about $81K), and Trumbull, Conn. (around $76K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Coatesville, Pa. — at $54K, salaries are some of the lowest in the country.
-Pay rates in the United States are highest in the state of New York, where they average to approximately $125K annually.
+When it comes to location, the highest average paycheck (around $89K per year) can be spotted in West Palm Beach, Fla.; New Haven, Conn. ($86K), the company's headquarter city of Stratford, Conn. ($82K), and Huntsville, Ala. (about $73K) are the next top-paying cities.
+Coatesville, Pa. ranks low on the pay scale — at approximately $64K, it is one of the lowest-paid cities.
+By state, Sikorsky Aircraft Corporation pays its Texas employees the most; the pay rate there is $116K annually.